broegaard/telemed/README-SAIP.md

 How to I use it?
 ===

-You need Gradle installed and Java8 or later.
+You need Gradle 7+ installed and Java 8 or later.

 Start the telemed server in a shell (in-memory database)